Time Pilot: Re-releases

+Hamster Corporation released the arcade version for the PlayStation 2 as part of the Oretachi Gēsen Zoku series in 2005 in Japan.
+The company also released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in 2021.

 Clones

 Fury is a 1983 clone from Computer Shack for the TRS-80 Color Computer.
 Two clones, both called Space Pilot but otherwise unrelated, were released in 1984 and 1986: from Kingsoft for the Commodore 16 and Commodore 64 and Superior Software for the BBC Micro.
 Vector Pilot is a 2011 hobbyist-written clone for the Vectrex console.